Microneedling and Vitamin C – what's the deal?

 However, it is important not to stress the skin during the healing phase.

-What should be avoided with Vitamin C after microneedling?
+What should be avoided with vitamin C after microneedling?

-- Combination with retinol directly after treatment.
+- Combining with retinol immediately after treatment.

 - Strong acids during the healing period.